UPCOMING WORKSHOPS

 “This week was trajectory-changing.
 It opened up spaces in my brain that I have returned to again and again.” – L.O.

 I’ve been teaching memoir and personal narrative nonfiction to writers of all skill levels since 2011.
-I teach courses of varying length: single-day, five-day, and multi-week.
-I also facilitate three ongoing groups of writing students that meet on Zoom weekly to share work, receive feedback, and talk writing and reading.
-These groups are currently full.
+I teach both on Zoom and in-person, from single-day to multi-week curricula.
+I also facilitate ongoing groups of writing students that meet on Zoom weekly to share work, receive feedback, and talk writing and reading.
+These groups are currently closed to new members.

 In this memoir-writing workshop on the rugged California coast, we’ll explore how the sensory details of food can help us unlock our most fertile memories.
 We’ll spend our mornings in discussion, and in the afternoons, we’ll write, applying what we’ve been learning to our own work.
 All levels are welcome.
 This workshop will take place at Asilomar, a national historic landmark of Arts & Crafts style, designed by pioneering architect Julia Morgan.